The Exentri Wallet Review

-If someone was to ask me what I thought the best wallet of 2020 was I’d very much consider the Exentri wallet.
-The wallet really takes the idea of a fully functional wallet that also slimline its design to make a compact minimalist size.
+If someone was to ask me what I thought the best wallet of 2021 was I’d very much consider the Exentri wallet.
+The wallet takes the idea of a fully functional wallet that’s also slim-line in its design making it a convenient and comfortable size.
 Not only that but the wallet is so damn attractive.
-It’s compact unique look, sleek metal clip and premium leather really does make a complete package.
+Its compact unique look, sleek metal clip and premium leather make a complete package.

 ‘Smart, unique and elegant wallets that provide card access with the flick of your thumb.
 This wallet combines a variety of different wallets to create something truly unique on the market today’. – Exentri 2020

 Look & Design

-The Exentri wallet really does look very different from a typical wallet.
+The Exentri wallet does look very different from a typical wallet.
 In reality, the wallet is built in a tri-fold style with the wallet split into 3 main sections (once folded out) plus a long slot for your notes.
-The Exentri’s design incorporates little stylistic choices that add to the overall branding look and feel.
+Exentri’s design incorporates little stylistic choices that add to the overall branding look and feel.

 For example, the front and back, have quick access slots so you can easily slide out your credit/debit cards stylized in a ‘house’ shape.
 The wallet also has a lovely stainless steel clip that holds the wallet together once closed.
 This not only looks great and compliments the overall design, but also works well to hold everything in place with little worry (things won’t just fall out).

-The range of colors the Exentri comes in is typical of this brand of wallet.
-With variations on the color brown along with a range of unique colors like green, red and purple.
-Each looks very cool, classy, and modern in its own way.
-The Exentri s material is something else to note.
+The range of colours the Exentri comes in is typical of this brand of wallet.
+With variations on the colour brown along with a range of unique colours like green, red and purple.
+Each looks very cool, classy, and modern in its way.
+The Exentri’s material is something else to note.
 Made from strong and durable leather the wallet feels nice but can be prone to wear and tear.
 Perhaps this is something of an anomaly as I have used this wallet more than others but the leather is quite susceptible to scratches, scrapes, and scuffs.

 Functionality & Utility